Getting off the ground

 Text Editors

 F* can be used as a command line tool with any text editor.
 If you’re viewing this in the interactive online tutorial, you can use the Ace-based text editor alongside, which provides some basic conveniences like syntax highlighting.
-However, beyond casual use, most users of F* rely on one of the follwing IDE plugins.
+However, beyond casual use, most users of F* rely on one of the following IDE plugins.

 fstar-mode.el, which provides several utilities for interactively editing and checking F* files in emacs.